 Kristen Shroff is an experienced educational leader who has been with Prisma from the very beginning, first as a Founding Curriculum Designer & then as Head of School.
 Now, as CEO, she will lead Prisma into its next stage of growth.

 Tell us a little bit about your background in education.

 My entire career has been in education and I’m absolutely obsessed with teaching, learning, and school design.
 I started as a teacher at a public school in the Bronx, New York.
 I taught 6th-8th grade English Language Arts and special education and fell in love with my kids, their families, and the intellectual challenge that is figuring out how kids learn.
 From there, I was a founding Dean of Curriculum and Instruction at a middle school that was part of a charter network in Brooklyn, NY.
 I got to coach teachers, develop curriculum, and be part of building a school from the ground up.

 In 2016, I spent the year founding a new independent charter middle school, traveling the country to study the highest performing schools out there, and learning from all different types of educational models as part of a fellowship program.
 During that time, I met with more than five hundred students and families, wrote a charter application, recruited a Board of Trustees, and interviewed with the state.
 Once the school was approved, I wrote all of the curriculum, set up the facility, and recruited students and staff.
 I then served as the Head of School for three years.
-I’m incredibly excited about my new role as a Founding Learning Experience Designer at Prisma, and for the opportunity to create a truly unique program that prepares students for academic success in any setting and equips them with the life skills that they need for the career of their choice.
+In Spring 2020, I joined Prisma as part of our founding team.

 What have been the biggest differences between building your charter school and building Prisma?